 1. Twinkle Twinkle Little Star

 This is one of the most commonly known lullabies.
-Jane Taylor wrote the lyrics to this lullaby as a poem in 1806!
-I have a toddler, and one of the songs that I hear him signing most often is “Twinkle Twinkle Little Star.
+Jane Taylor wrote the lyrics to this lullaby as a poem in 1806!1 I have a toddler, and one of the songs I often hear him singing is “Twinkle Twinkle Little Star.
 How I wonder what you are.
 Up above the world so high, like a diamond in the sky…”

 2. Rock-a-Bye Baby